Definition of ‘Income’ under S. 2(24) of Income Tax Act, 1961

 (xvii) any sum of money referred to in clause (ix) of sub-section (2) of section 56;

-(xviii) assistance in the form of a subsidy or grant or cash incentive or duty drawback or waiver or concession or reimbursement (by whatever name called) by the Central Government or a State Government or any authority or body or agency in cash or kind to the assessee other than the subsidy or grant or reimbursement which is taken into account for determination of the actual cost of the asset in accordance with the provisions of Explanation 10 to clause (1) of section 43.
+(xviii) assistance in the form of a subsidy or grant or cash incentive or duty drawback or waiver or concession or reimbursement (by whatever name called) by the Central Government or a State Government or any authority or body or agency in cash or kind to the assessee **[other than,—

-Income tax is a charge on ‘Income’, so its important to understand the meaning of ‘Income’ under the Income Tax Act.
-There are various case-laws on interpretation of the term ‘Income’, which indicates the importance thereof.
+Income tax is a charge on ‘Income’, so its important to understand the meaning of the term ‘Income’ under S. 2(24) of the Income Tax Act.
+There are various important case-laws on interpretation of the term ‘Income’, which also needs to be reviewed.